Welcome to the Hollenhorst Lab at IU

 Dr. Peter C. Hollenhorst

-Associate Professor of Biochemistry & Molecular Biology, Medical Sciences Program
+Professor of Biochemistry & Molecular Biology, Medical Sciences Program

 B.S.
 Chemistry and Biology, St. Norbert College